Secondary School Preparation

 Key subject areas include:

-Chesterfield Day School uses a highly personalized Singapore Math curriculum in our upper grades and it builds upon the strong foundation provided by the CDS Montessori math program.
+Chesterfield Day School uses a highly personalized Singapore Math curriculum in our upper grades which builds upon the strong foundation provided by the Montessori math program.
 Singapore Math is introduced in the 2-3 math program alongside the Montessori math program as a bridge to our challenging and engaging 4-5-6 Singapore Math program.
 Math instructors at CDS at every level present children with specific goals for performance and achievement, but through individualized and small-group lessons they are able to progress at their own pace.
 Cooperative and independent problem solving and critical thinking activities are incorporated throughout the math curriculum in every grade.

-The Singapore Math curriculum focuses on model drawing and problem solving and provides students with clear and concise explanations of abstract math concepts.
+The Singapore Math curriculum focuses on model drawing and problem solving, and also provides students with clear and concise explanations of abstract math concepts.
 Singapore Math uses pictorial models to represent the known and unknown quantities and their relationships in a problem.
-Through this approach students gain better understanding of the problem and hone their critical thinking and problem solving skills.
+Through this approach, students gain better understanding of the problem and hone their critical thinking and problem solving skills.
 The Singapore Math curriculum is a tested, proven and successful curriculum that has been used by advanced schools worldwide.
 The Trends in International Mathematics and Science Study, a study conducted by the International Association for Evaluation of Educational Achievement (IEA) has continually recognized Singapore Math as a top-scoring curriculum program for math excellence.

-The social studies curriculum focuses on the study of economics, history, political and physical geography, world cultures, social and political systems, and understanding of civic values.
+The social studies curriculum focuses on economics, history, political and physical geography, world cultures, social and political systems, and understanding of civic values.
 In social studies students develop skills and acquire information for productive problem solving.
 They also learn to assess issues and make thoughtful value judgments.
 A primary goal of the curriculum is to help students integrate skills and knowledge into a framework for participating as responsible citizens in a broader world.